Getting your account set up

 Two-step verification is an optional but recommended security feature that your Dropbox admin may have enabled.
 If your team isn’t using SSO, the admin may enable two-step verification which requires you to enter a six-digit security code along with your password.

-Have a question about setting up your account?
+Got a question about setting up your account?
 We’ve likely got an answer.
 If you have a question that’s not listed here, check out help.dropbox.com for more answers.

 Can my admin see my personal Dropbox?